 As well as attracting new growers, we believe that existing Linseed growers will be inclined to switch to Altess because of its earliness of maturity - considered by most to be the key varietal characteristic.

-Altess and Marquise EasyCut Linseed are available for sowing in 2018 and all growers (and their agronomists) will receive comprehensive crop bulletins providing a step-by-step guide to growing the variety.
+Altess EasyCut Linseed is available for sowing in 2016 and all growers (and their agronomists) will receive comprehensive crop bulletins providing a step-by-step guide to growing the variety.
 Technical advice from Premium Crops is based on over 25 years' experience of spring Linseed and is focused on bringing the crop to its early and easy harvest

 Click here for more information on EasyCut varieties

 "We grew 56 hectares of Altess last season.
 It was an even height and combined really well.
 We cut 36ha in one day, cutting into the early hours of the morning, totally dispelling the myth that the sun needs to be shining to cut Linseed.
 I have never known linseed combine as this did - it was an absolute dream."

 "Our 43 acres of Altess grew evenly, matured well, cut easily and yielded well.
 What I like is that we finished the wheat in one day - and then put the combine away!